01-edu/Branch-Mobile/subjects/flutter_piscine/week03/day02/blocCounter/README.md

 - `Streams`
 - `Sinks`
-  , which are provided by `StramController`.
+  , which are provided by `StreamController`.

-See:

 <pre>
 <code>